LuaMobile/sdk/src/lib/README.md

-Place your binary modules into this folder.
+Place your binary modules into the corresponding architecture folder.

 ## How this dark magic works?